 Articulation agreements provide the framework for secondary career and technical education (CTE) schools and programs to link to similar postsecondary programs at one of Maine's community colleges.
-The articulation connects or links a student's career pathway to one of Maine's Career Clusters.
+The articulation connects a student's career pathway to one of Maine's Career Clusters.
 These agreements allow students to earn dual college or escrow credits at the secondary and/or postsecondary level.
 Additionally, CTE students who participate may complete a significant portion of a national industry-recognized skill credential.

 CONCURRENT/DUAL ENROLLMENT and ARTICULATED PROGRAMS OF STUDY

-A statewide Articulation Agreement is a signed commitment that is agreed upon at the State level or approved annually by the lead administrators of the partnering institutions (secondary to postsecondary or subbaccalaureate to baccalaureate) designed to provide students with a nonduplicative sequence of progressive achievement leading to technical skill proficiency, a credential, a certificate, or a degree; and is linked through credit transfer agreements between the 2 institutions.
+A statewide Articulation Agreement is a signed commitment that is agreed upon at the State level or approved annually by the lead administrators of the partnering institutions (secondary to postsecondary or sub-baccalaureate to baccalaureate) designed to provide students with a nonduplicative sequence of progressive achievement leading to technical skill proficiency, a credential, a certificate, or a degree; and is linked through credit transfer agreements between the 2 institutions.
 A local Articulation Agreement is a signed written commitment that is agreed upon at the Local level and signed annually by the lead administrators of the partnering institutions.

 A Dual and Concurrent enrollment program is a program offered by a partnership between at least one institution of higher education and at least one local educational agency through which a secondary school student, who has not graduated from high school with a regular high school diploma, is able to enroll in one or more postsecondary courses and earn postsecondary credit that is transferable to the institutions of higher education in the partnership; and applies toward completion of a postsecondary degree or recognized credential.